The Wedge of Aiud

 The Claim

-The reason that the wedge is considered such an unusual find is that if it was in the same ground layer as mastodon bones that would make it no less than 11,000 years old, and since aluminium wasn’t discovered until 1825 due to the technique required in its smelting process, it raises the question “who made it”.
+The reason that the wedge is considered such an unusual find is that if it were in the same ground layer as mastodon bones, that would make it no less than 11,000 years old, and since aluminium wasn’t discovered until 1825 due to the technique required in its smelting process, it raises the question, “Who made it?”.

-The reason no one could have produced it up until recently is because this is one metal that you cant smelt directly from its ore, as it doesn’t appear as an ore.
-The raw material, called Bauxite is found within types of clay and is dissolved out using various chemicals.
-It is then put through a machine that used electrolysis to extract the aluminium oxide particles, which then go on various other advanced processes before you get an actual bar of metal.
+The reason no one could have produced it until recently is because this is one metal that you can’t smelt directly from its ore, as it doesn’t appear as an ore.
+The raw material, called Bauxite, is found within types of clay and is dissolved out using various chemicals.
+It is then put through a machine that uses electrolysis to extract the aluminium oxide particles, which then undergo various other advanced processes before being transformed into an actual bar of metal.

-The wedge of Aiud is was named after its point of origin, Aiud in Romania were in 1974 a construction crew claimed they found it at a depth of 35 feet.
-This is the problem with the wedge being dismissed as nothing more than a piece of machinery by most people, as aluminium cant be carbon dated.
+The wedge of Aiud was named after its point of origin, Aiud in Romania.
+In 1974, a construction crew claimed they found it at a depth of 35 feet.
+This is the problem with the wedge being dismissed as nothing more than a piece of machinery by most people, as aluminium can’t be carbon-dated.

-Perhaps the wedge is 11,000 plus years old, or perhaps its nothing more than a piece off some kind of construction machinery, but if it is as old as some say, then what could it be? maybe the foot piece off an alien landing craft or merely a tooth from an excavator machine.
+Perhaps the wedge is 11,000 plus years old, or perhaps it’s nothing more than a piece of some kind of construction machinery, but if it is as old as some say, then what could it be? maybe the foot piece off an alien landing craft, or merely a tooth from an excavator machine.